Bailiffs have clamped your car

 - Let the bailiff take the vehicle and send the V5 to DVLA the vehicle has been scrapped

-If you're uncertain whether your vehicle is parked on a public road, refer to the definition of a highway for clarification.
+To ascertain whether your vehicle is on a highway, you may refer to a definition of a highway.

-Bailiffs are equipped with body-worn cameras, so their recorded evidence must align with yours when establishing the timing of the damage.
-Any discrepancies could undermine the bailiff's defence.
+Bailiffs are required to wear body-worn cameras, so their recordings must corroborate yours when establishing the time and extent of the damage.